luizbossoi/windows-audio-switcher-standalone/README.md

 # Windows Audio Switcher - Standalone

-* This is a newer version than  "luizbossoi/windows-audio-switcher", this is an "all-in-one" solution and does not depend on any additional software *
+* This is a newer version than  "luizbossoi/windows-audio-switcher", an "all-in-one" solution and does not depend on any additional software *

 -----
 ##